 Parties on holidays will be held at common specified times.
 If you are having a birthday party, treats may be brought in for the class.
 Please contact your child's teacher to determine the best time to bring in the treats.
 Your child's teacher may request the exclusion of specific items/ingredients due to allergies within the class.
-NO RED PUNCH supervision will be maintained at all times and children will wear some type of identifiable clothing or accessory for easy visual recognition.
-Physical boundaries will be identified for children.
+Please do not send red colored beverages such as punch or kool-aid as it stains desktops and flooring if spilled.